Pollen counts are updated daily from February 15 to November 15.

 It’s the same thing almost every single night.
 You brush your teeth, finish your nightly routine, climb into bed, and immediately feel congested and sneezy.
-If you suffer from allergies, your symptoms most likely get worse at night.
-This is something you share with other allergy patients.
-In fact, research shows that 74% of allergy sufferers wake up during […]Read More
+Here are a few reasons why your allergy symptoms get worse at night: Bedrooms tend to have the highest concentration of dust mites in a home Bedrooms adjoining bathrooms may […]Read More

 We have five asthma and allergy specialists ready to work with you to figure out a treatment that can improve your quality of life.
-Our team includes Tina Grue, NP-C; Emily W. Langley, MD; J. Gray Norris, MD; Beth A. Seiler, MD; and Richard S. Roberts, MD.
-Each of these talented medical professionals has expertise in the common allergens and asthma triggers found in the north Charlotte area.
+Our team includes Emily W. Langley, MD; J. Gray Norris, MD; Richard S. Roberts, MD, Jennifer L. Caicedo, MD, and Lindsey Powell, PA-C. Each of these talented medical professionals has expertise in the common allergens and asthma triggers found in the north Charlotte area.

 If one of the specialists advises you to try immunotherapy such as allergy shots, you don’t need to set up an appointment at a different facility.
 Instead, you can visit the shot room on our University premises when it fits your schedule.
 The shot room opens at 8:30 a.m. to 12:30 p.m. each weekday, then again from 2 p.m. to 4 p.m.
 Office hours are Monday through Friday, from 8 a.m. to 5 p.m. with a one hour break for lunch from 12:30 p.m. to 1:30 p.m.